-Cruciferous vegetables have several components that have been shown to have anti-cancer properties, most importantly, sulforaphane (and the related compound erucin), indole-3-carbinol (I3C), and benzyl isothiocyanate.
-These components have been shown to inhibit the growth of both hormone receptor positive (ER+/PR+) and hormone receptor negative (ER-/PR-) breast cancer cells.
+Cruciferous vegetables incorporate several chemopreventive compounds, including sulforaphane (and the related erucin), indole-3-carbinol (I3C) and benzyl isothiocyanate, all of which gave been reported to inhibit growth of both hormone receptor positive (ER+/PR+) and ER-/PR- cells.

 Evidence of anti-cancer actions of cruciferous vegetables in women